sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

 While searching for a way to properly describe the infrastructure domain, I tend to align with certain viewpoints as well, as it allows architects to decompose a complex situation into more manageable parts.
-So the question iss no longer "how do I show what the infrastructure domain is", but rather "what different viewpoints do I need to cover the scope of (and thus explanation on) the infrastructure domain".
+So the question is no longer "how do I show what the infrastructure domain is", but rather "what different viewpoints do I need to cover the scope of (and thus explanation on) the infrastructure domain".